jabedhasan21/Notes/JAVA/basic.md

  + **JRE( Java Runtime Environment ):**
 It is the implementation of JVM.
 It physically exists.
 It contains set of libraries + other files that JVM uses at runtime.
  + **JDK( Java Development Kit ):**
-It physically exists.It contains JRE + development tools e.g.(javac, java etc).
+It physically exists.
+It contains JRE + development tools e.g.(javac, java etc).

 ### Internal Architecture of JVM?
 + Classloader